 The connection is configured in two steps:

-About the Profile Import connection
+Setting up the Profile Import connection

-The about tab is where you configure the whereabouts of the file to import.
+In the connection's Set up and run page, you configure the whereabouts of the file to import.

 CSV source and authentication